Skip to main content

 D={(k1,v1),(kn,vn)}{D}\:={\left\lbrace{\left({k}_{{1}},{v}_{{1}}\right)},\ldots{\left({k}_{{n}},{v}_{{n}}\right)}\right\rbrace}

-is defined the SCALE codec of D{D} as a sequence of key value pairs (as tuples):
+is defined as the SCALE codec of D{D} as a sequence of key-value pairs (as tuples):

 EncSC(D)=EncSCSize(D)||EncSC(k1,v1)||||EncSC(kn,vn)\text{Enc}_{{\text{SC}}}{\left({D}\right)}\:={\text{Enc}_{{\text{SC}}}^{{\text{Size}}}}{\left({\left|{{D}}\right|}\right)}\text{||}\text{Enc}_{{\text{SC}}}{\left({k}_{{1}},{v}_{{1}}\right)}\text{||}\ldots\text{||}\text{Enc}_{{\text{SC}}}{\left({k}_{{n}},{v}_{{n}}\right)}